Spike Jones: Influence and legacy

 There is a clear line of influence from Harry Reser's 1920s hot-comic "Six Jumping Jacks" band (whose drummer and vocalist was the distinctive Tom Stacks, "The Voice With a Smile"), the Hoosier Hot Shots, Freddie Fisher and his Schnickelfritzers, and the Marx Brothers to Spike Jones—and to Stan Freberg, Gerard Hoffnung, Peter Schickele's P.D.Q.
 Bach, The Goons, Joe Raposo, Mr. Bungle, Frank Zappa, George Maciunas, The Bonzo Dog Doo-Dah Band, The Mystic Knights of the Oingo Boingo, and "Weird Al" Yankovic.
-According to David Wild's review in Rolling Stone magazine, Elvis Costello's 1989 album Spike was named partly in tribute to Jones.
+According to David Wild's review in Rolling Stone, Elvis Costello's 1989 album Spike was named partly in tribute to Jones.

 Syndicated radio personality Dr. Demento regularly features Jones' records on his program of comedy and novelty tracks.
 Jones is mentioned in The Band's song, "Up on Cripple Creek".
 (The song's protagonist's paramour states of Jones: "I can't take the way he sings, but I love to hear him talk.")
 Novelist Thomas Pynchon is an admirer and wrote the liner notes for a 1994 CD reissue, Spiked!
 (BMG Catalyst).
 A scene in the romantic comedy I.Q. shows a man demonstrating the sound of his new stereo to Meg Ryan's character by playing a Jones recording.

 In the 1948 Warner Bros.
-Merrie Melodies animated short Back Alley Oproar, a caterwauling Sylvester the Cat does a Spike Jones-inspired solo finale cover of "Angel in Disguise" by opening with a brief, serious-sounding introduction before immediately breaking into a jazzy rendition featuring a collection of crazy sound effects produced by firing guns, breaking bottles and exploding firecrackers among other sounds, much to Elmer Fudd's annoyance.
+Merrie Melodies animated short Back Alley Oproar, a caterwauling Sylvester the Cat does a Spike Jones-inspired solo finale cover of "Angel in Disguise" by opening with a brief, serious-sounding introduction before immediately breaking into a jazzy rendition featuring a collection of crazy sound effects produced by firing guns, breaking bottles and exploding firecrackers among other sounds, to Elmer Fudd's annoyance.